Support schools and community projects by teaching educational activities and developing the children’s communication skills.

 Read about volunteer experiences and challenges in our Nepal volunteer reviews.

 “Volunteers are very valuable since they bring with them a variety of skills and experience that can be shared with the local teams of workers to enhance the lives of the children we are working with.
-The centres are severely underfunded and understaffed and so every hour that our volunteers spend at these places enhances and enriches the lives of the local children.”Janice, Volunteer and Charity Manager
+The community projects have limited staff so every hour that our volunteers spend at these places enhances and enriches the lives of the local children.”

 Volunteers live in the beautiful city of Pokhara which is nestled between the snow topped Himalayan Mountains and a beautiful lake.